evedes/mozart-app/README.md

 ### 01. What is Mozart Metrics all about?

+  Mozart Metrics is a web app that you can launch on a linux box / home server and that will collect the metrics of the host system and show it.

+###

 ### 02. How to build it and run it

 You'll need to have docker and docker-compose installed in your system.